alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 Consequently, if $$f$$ and $$g$$ are orthogonal w.r.t our inner product, the two features $$f(x)$$ and $$g(x)$$ are uncorrlated, or informative.

 If we know the distribution of our data, or can estimate it, we would like to construct an orthogonal basis that is orthogonal w.r.t its PDF as a weight.
 The differential equations community has been doing it for a long time - they are interested by approximating differential equation solutions using simple basis functions.
 The two simple tricks in this post are taken from a recent survey paper by Shen and Wang[^1].
-One of them I believe is useful in practice, whereas the other one is harder to control and apply in ML models, but it's so simple that it's worth mentioning.
+One of them I believe is useful in practice, whereas the other one is harder to control and apply in ML models.
+But I believe both approaches are worth mentioning.

 # The mapping trick